armanbolatov/dna_analysis/README.md

 ## Project structure

     .
+    ├── __pycache__                  # Cached files
-    ├── dictionaries.py              # Dictionaries for converting amino-acids to codons and vice-versa ├── help_text.txt                # The text of the help window ├── help.py                      # The help window with instructions
+    ├── dictionaries.py              # Converts amino-acids to codons and vice-versa
+    ├── help_text.txt                # The text of the help window
+    ├── help.py                      # The help window with instructions
-    ├── init_rest.py                 # A script that creates a pickle file with restriction sites ├── main.py                      # The main window with input fields ├── messages.py                  # Texts of error messages
+    ├── init_rest.py                 # Initializes a pickle file with restriction sites ├── main.py                      # The main window with input fields
+    ├── messages.py                  # Texts of error messages
+    ├── requirements.txt             # A list of dependencies
-    ├── restrictions.pickle          # A pickle file with the dictionary of restriction sites ├── result.py                    # The result window with the program output ├── sequence_algorithms.py       # Algorithms to analyze DNA strands and hide restriction sites ├── __pycache__                  # Folder containing cached files └── README.md
+    ├── restrictions.pickle          # The dictionary of restriction sites
+    ├── result.py                    # The result window with the program output ├── sequence_algorithms.py       # Algorithms to analyze DNA strands and hide restriction sites └── README.md

 ## How to use